bryansteiner/gpu-passthrough-tutorial/README.md

 For Intel: `sudo kernelstub -o "intel_iommu=on"`<br/>
 For AMD: `sudo kernelstub -o "amd_iommu=on"`

-Likewise, for those of you using grub, you can modify /etc/default/grub as follows:
+Likewise, if you're using grub, modify /etc/default/grub as follows:

 For Intel: `GRUB_CMDLINE_LINUX_DEFAULT=”quiet intel_iommu=on”`<br/>
 For AMD: `GRUB_CMDLINE_LINUX_DEFAULT=”quiet amd_iommu=on”`